jsbachiller/IDLab/Tutorials/git_slides.md

 To do this, in your GitHub account go to `Settings > Developer Settings > Personal access tokens > Generate new token`, and select *repo* and *workflow*.

-Save the token in a folder
+Save the token somewhere.
+Go to RStudio, run `install.packages("gitcreds")` and `gitcreds::gitcreds_set()`.
+Paste there your token to connect RStudio to your GitHub account.
+You are ready now to push stuff back!

 ---